matrix-org/matrix-spec-proposals/proposals/2176-update-redaction-rules.md

 hashes](https://matrix.org/docs/spec/server_server/r0.1.2#calculating-the-reference-hash-for-an-event)
 (and hence event IDs) are calculated.

-The following *event* keys should be *removed* from the list of those to be preserved by a redaction:
+The following *event* keys are to be *removed* from the list of those to be preserved by a redaction:

  * `membership`